 And don’t forget to send extra Instax Film, which gets more affordable in bulk.
 (Ha, Amazon is telling me “You have purchased this item 5 times” so clearly my kids are fans of the film with the fun borders.)

-And be sure they have a memory card that holds enough snaps for the summer — kids are used to nearly unlimited storage, having grown up with smartphone cameras.
+And be sure they have a memory card (SanDisk is always trustworthy) that holds enough snaps for the summer — kids are used to nearly unlimited storage, having grown up with smartphone cameras.

 Group games for the whole bunk